 If it snows by you, boots are so important.

-If your kid — or even you — are outside in the snow in sneakers, your feet will get so cold.
+If you’re outside in the snow in sneakers, your feet will get so cold.
 And that will flow through your entire body.
 So boots are a must.

 And socks.
 Oh my gosh, socks.